-This way we can harness the possibilities opened by nanomaterials on the large scale; for example, aligning carbon nanotubes, removing the polymer and finding a way to connect the nanotubes with strong sp2-bonds can lead to electrical cables that are as conductive as copper, but up to 7 times lighter (EPSRC Grant -EP/N006372/1).
+This way we can harness the possibilities opened by nanomaterials on the large scale; for example, aligning carbon nanotubes, removing the polymer and finding a way to connect the nanotubes with strong sp2-bonds can lead to electrical cables that are as conductive as copper, but up to seven times lighter.

 Currently we are investigating many applications, including:

 - Carbon nanotube (CNT) wire & yarn spinning, as a lightweight highly conductive alternative to copper wires and organic antennas

 - Nanofibre composites and composite reinforcements, for next generation lightweight enhanced composite materials (magnetic CNT composite pictured below)